 I’ve seen about 47 different “Ultimate Blogging Checklists” all claiming to be the last one you’ll ever need.
-And I think we can all agree that’s BS because nobody makes a blog post checklist like The Organized CEO.
+But honestly, I never found one that had all the steps I needed.

 I’m naturally obsessive, so I scoured the entire internet and surface of the planet, collected all the other checklists I could find, tore them apart, and restructured the best bits.
 Then I added everything they were missing and made it super easy to use.